 Empirically, it is known that $V_0$ increases with increasing $r_0$ of a galaxy.
-In the simplest case, the relation between $V_0$ and $r_0$ will be linear.
-It is also plausible that the radius $r' = r_0/x$ will not vary too much for different galaxies; that is, it will not increase in the same way as $r_0$.
-To a first approximation, this implies that $x$ is proportional to $r_0$.
-Because $r_0$ is proportional to $V_0$, the product $x r_0$ is proportional to $V_0^2$.
+In the simplest case the relation between $V_0$ and $r_0$ will be linear.
+It is also plausible that the radius $r' = r_0/x$ will not vary too much for different galaxies, that is, it will not increase in the same way as $r_0$.
+To first approximation this means that $x$ is proportional to $r_0$ .
+Since $r_0$ is proportional to $V_0$, the product $x r_0$ is proportional to $V_0^2$.
 Setting the constant equal to $a_0^{-1}$, we recover the previous result.
-However, it is likely that $a_0$ will vary for different galaxies, and astronomical data show that the velocity does not exactly follow a fourth-power law\citep{9}; i.e., this derivation of the Tully--Fisher relation is only an approximation.
+However, it is likely that $a_0$ will vary for different galaxies, and astronomical data show that the velocity does not exactly follow a power four law\citep{9}, i.e. this derivation of the Tully-Fisher relation is only an approximation.

-If rotor fields and their interactions are real, then they must apply to all rotating masses, as well as to the mass within the solar system.
-In the solar system, the dominant mass is that of the sun.
-At $1.99 \times 10^{30}$kg, the solar mass\cite{10} is approximately ten orders of magnitude smaller than the mass of a galaxy; effects within this system on planetary orbits will consequently be much smaller.
+If rotor fields and their interactions are real, then they must apply to all rotating masses, also to mass within the solar system.
+Here, the dominant mass is the mass of the sun.
+At $1.99 \times 10^{30}$kg the solar mass\cite{10} is about ten orders of magnitude smaller than the mass of a galaxy; effects within this system on planetary orbits will consequently be much smaller.
 The mass of the sun rotates with a period varying between 25 days (equator) and 35 days (near the poles) \citep{10}.
-In the following, we assume rigid rotation with a period of 26 days, and we assume that the density of solar mass is constant.
-For $\omega_S = 4.45 \times 10^{-7}$s$^{-1}$ and a solar radius $r_S = 6.96 \times 10^8$m, the rotor field in the plane perpendicular to the solar axis of rotation will be
+For the following we assume rigid rotation with a period of 26 days, and we also assume that the density of solar mass is constant.
+For $\omega_S = 4.45 \times 10^{-7}$s$^{-1}$ and a solar radius $r_S = 6.96 \times 10^8$m the rotor field in the plane perpendicular to the solar axis of rotation will be:

-Consequently, the force on a unit mass at the position of the mercurial or terrestrial orbit is $\mu_R \cdot 4.78 \times 10^{25}$N/kg or $\mu_R \cdot 1.15 \times 10^{25}$N/kg, respectively.
-To determine the effect on a planetary orbit, we assume that the additional force will manifest itself as an additional centripetal force, which will lead to a slight increase in the orbital velocity of mass.
-For $\mu_R = 10^{-40}$kg$^{-1}$, we obtain an additional velocity of 16.6 mm/s (Mercury) and 13.1 mm/s (Earth) \citep{11}.
-From the given velocities, we calculate the orbital shifts in one terrestrial year as 1.87 and 0.57 arc seconds, respectively.
+The force on a unit mass at the position of the mercurial or terrestrial orbit is consequently $\mu_R \cdot 4.78 \times 10^{25}$N/kg and $\mu_R \cdot 1.15 \times 10^{25}$N/kg, respectively.
+To determine the effect on a planetary orbit we assume that the additional force will manifest itself as an additional centripetal force which will lead to a slight increase in the orbital velocity of mass.
+For $\mu_R = 10^{-40}$kg$^{-1}$ we obtain an additional velocity of 16.6 mm/s (Mercury) and 13.1 mm/s (Earth) \citep{11}.
+From the given velocities we calculate that the orbital shifts in one terrestrial year are 1.87 and 0.57 arc seconds, respectively.